 Perfect Airbnb for solo travellers | Stunning City and Dockside Views

 A private room isn’t just good if you’re travelling on a budget; it’s also good if you’re solo, as it gives you a chance to keep your costs down and enjoy the company and travel tips of locals.
 This exclusive apartment over Liverpool docks has a balcony and a living room, and you’re welcome to use both as well as having your own private space.
-There’s free Wi-Fi and parking – what more could you want?!
+There’s free Wi-Fi and Free parking too – what more could you want?!

 Best short term rental for couples | Studio Apartment

 If you’re travelling with your other half, you won’t want to stay in any old place.
-This studio should satisfy both of you with its big and comfortable king bed.
-You have some of the best places in Liverpool close by – the shopping district Liverpool ONE, the world-famous Cavern Club (where the Beatles met), and the Walker Art Gallery all within a kilometre, so you’ll not be stuck for things to do when you’re staying in this holiday rentals.
+This relaxed self-contained apartment should satisfy both of you with its big and comfortable king bed.
+You have some of the best places in Liverpool in this central location – the shopping district Liverpool ONE, the world-famous Cavern Club (where the Beatles met), and the Walker Art Gallery all within a kilometre, so you’ll not be stuck for things to do when you’re staying in this holiday rentals.

 Best Airbnb in Liverpool for Families | Three Bed City Centre House

-With room for up to seven guests, this lovely house is suitable for families of all ages and sizes.
+This lovely house is suitable for families of all ages and sizes with room for up to seven guests.
 It’s a semi-detached home, so you’ll get the full experience of living as a family in the UK!
 There’s free parking on the driveway, and you’ll be greeted by your hosts, who will give you useful travel tips.
-Especially useful for football fans, it’s just a hop, skip, and a jump from Anfield.
+The great location is especially useful for football fans, it’s just a hop, skip, and jump from Anfield.

 Over the top luxury Airbnb in Liverpool | VIP Suite for 24 people

 If you’re looking for a private room that’s a cut above the rest, check out this one – it’s in a well-appointed apartment in the Cavern Quarter!
 Digital nomads will love it as there’s a desk and chair, while couples will appreciate the double bed.
 There’s also free tea and coffee and a kettle in the room, lovely to come home to after a day of exploring the city!

 Best Boat in Liverpool | Sparkling Two Bed Boat in Marina

 If you want a truly unique experience in Liverpool, stay on a boat – more specifically, the best boat in Liverpool!
-Situated in Albert Dock, you can be assured of a good view and some great places to eat right on your doorstep.
+Situated in Albert Dock, you can be assured of a good view and some great places to eat right on your doorstep from this central location.
 There’s space for up to six guests, so it’s great for a group.
 You’d be surprised that so much can fit into a small space, but there’s a fully equipped kitchen and a bathroom with a tub, as well as three bedrooms!
 This has got to be one of the most unique holiday rentals we’ve ever seen!

 Perfect Airbnb for Digital Nomads | Large Double Room in City Centre